hoang-ho/Skin_Lesions_Classification_DCNNs/README.md

 * Ensemble model of the fully fine-tuned Inception V3 and DenseNet 201 (best result): Ensemble_Models.ipynb

+## Technical Issue

-**Technical Issue**: I'm using Keras 2.2.4 and Tensorflow 1.11.
+I'm using Keras 2.2.4 and Tensorflow 1.11.
 Batch-Norm layer in this version of Keras is implemented in a way that: during training your network will always use the mini-batch statistics either the BN layer is frozen or not; also during inference you will use the previously learned statistics of the frozen BN layers.
 As a result, if you fine-tune the top layers, their weights will be adjusted to the mean/variance of the new dataset.
 Nevertheless, during inference they will receive data which are scaled differently because the mean/variance of the original dataset will be used.
 Consequently, if use Keras's example codes for fine-tuning Inception V3 or any network with batch norm layer, the results will be very bad.
 Please refer to issue [#9965](https://github.com/keras-team/keras/pull/9965) and [#9214](https://github.com/keras-team/keras/issues/9214).
 One temporary solution is:

 ```python
 for layer in pre_trained_model.layers: